Eirik Krokfjord

 Akers Avis Groruddalen

-I am Eirik.
+I am him.

-And that is why you are here.
+That is why you are here.

 Photo taken by Øistein Norum Monsen - back in 2014.
 Yeah.